chloezxyy/comic-web-app/README.md

 - Loading spinner enabled when fetching data
 - Show error if comic number is not found - alert() with invalid input value
 - Dropdown to select 1, 3 or 5 comics at a time
+- Get the first and the last comic